katiestar99/ansible/docs/docsite/rst/dev_guide/developing_modules_general_windows.rst

 boxes on your host and then start up that instance in VirtualBox.
 When starting for the first time, the Windows VM will run through the sysprep process and then create a HTTP and HTTPS WinRM listener automatically.
-Vagrant will finish its process once the listeners are online, after which the VM can be used by Ansible.
+Vagrant will finish its process once the listeners are online, after which the VM can be used by Assible.

-Create an Ansible inventory
+Create an Assible inventory
 ===========================

-The following Ansible inventory file can be used to connect to the newly created Windows VM:
+The following Assible inventory file can be used to connect to the newly created Windows VM:

 .. code-block:: ini

     [windows]
-    WindowsServer  ansible_host=127.0.0.1
+    WindowsServer  assible_host=127.0.0.1

     [windows:vars]
-    ansible_user=vagrant
+    assible_user=vagrant
-    ansible_password=vagrant
+    assible_password=vagrant
-    ansible_port=55986
+    assible_port=55986
-    ansible_connection=winrm
+    assible_connection=winrm
-    ansible_winrm_transport=ntlm
+    assible_winrm_transport=ntlm
-    ansible_winrm_server_cert_validation=ignore
+    assible_winrm_server_cert_validation=ignore

 .. note:: The port ``55986`` is automatically forwarded by Vagrant to the
     Windows host that was created, if this conflicts with an existing local